 A lot of people, when moving to another state because of a job relocation or a better business opportunity, feel that they are leaving behind the reason why they work so hard, namely; their family.

-But wait a second!
+But wait for a second!
 Family is not really the reason why we all work so hard and strive to generate more income to satisfy our needs, but the bills generated by our family’s expenses.
-Well, in the end both are closely related, aren’t they?
+Well, in the end, both are closely related, aren’t they?

-Futhermore, is not the same to leave a family with grown children, perhaps at age 14 or so, than to leave children in their early years, less than 8 years old.
-Moreover, if they used to welcome you everyday when returning from work and, maybe, you managed your time to help them with their duties at school.
-All of these only complicates your ability to make a decision to leave your family to go after a better financial opportunity.
+Furthermore, is not the same to leave a family with grown children, perhaps at age 14 or so, than to leave children in their early years, less than 8 years old.
+Moreover, if they used to welcome you every day when returning from work and, maybe, you managed your time to help them with their duties at school.
+All of these only complicate your ability to make a decision to leave your family to go after a better financial opportunity.
 If you are doing well and debts are manageable where you are currently, then I would encourage you to read the following story before pushing your decision further:

 An American investment banker was taking a much-needed vacation in a small coastal Mexican village when a small boat with just one fisherman docked.
 The boat had several large, fresh fish in it.

 The investment banker was impressed by the quality of the fish and asked the Mexican how long it took to catch them.